GiulioRossetti/cdlib/docs/index.rst

 CDlib - Community Detection Library
 ===================================

-``CDlib`` is a Python software package that allows to extract, compare and evaluate communities from complex networks.
+``CDlib`` is a Python software package that allows extracting, comparing, and evaluating communities from complex networks.

-The library provides a standardized input/output for several existing Community Detection algorithms.
+The library provides a standardized input/output for several Community Detection algorithms.
-The implementations of all CD algorithms are inherited from existing projects, each one of them acknowledged in the dedicated method reference page.
+The implementations of all CD algorithms are inherited from existing projects; each acknowledged in the dedicated method reference page.

-If you would like to test ``CDlib`` functionalities without installing it on your machine consider using the preconfigured Jupyter Hub instances offered by the H2020 `SoBigData++`_ research project.
+If you want to test ``CDlib`` functionalities without installing it on your machine, consider using the preconfigured Jupyter Hub instances offered by the EU funded `SoBigData`_ research infrastructure.

 If you use ``CDlib`` in your research please cite the following paper: